dustinpfister/blog_posts/_posts/threejs-examples-plane-mutate.md

 layout: post
 categories: three.js
 id: 887
-updated: 2022-04-21 16:06:50
+updated: 2022-12-08 10:35:50
-version: 1.33
+version: 1.34
 ---

-There is still a great deal more to learn when it comes to the [buffer geometry](https://threejs.org/docs/#api/en/core/BufferGeometry) class in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), not just with the various prototype methods of the class, but also playing around with the various attributes when it comes to learning how to go about making custom geometry.
-When making a custom geometry there are a few attributes to be aware of, but the first and foremost attribute that comes to mind for me at least would be the positions attribute.
+There is still a great deal more to learn when it comes to the [buffer geometry](https://threejs.org/docs/#api/en/core/BufferGeometry) class in [threejs](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene).
+There is not just everything therte is to be ware of with the various prototype methods of buffer geometry, but also playing around with the various attributes when it comes to learning how to go about making custom geometry.
+When making a custom geometry there are a few attributes to be aware of, but the first and foremost attribute that comes to mind for me at least would be the [position attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/).

-So in this post I will be going over the current state of a [threejs example](/2021/02/19/threejs-examples/) where I am just mutating the position attribute of a plane geometry as a way to start to learn how to mess around with the values of a simple starting geometry in threejs.
+So in this post I will be going over the current state of a [threejs example](/2021/02/19/threejs-examples/) where I am just mutating the position attribute of a [plane geometry](/2019/06/05/threejs-plane/) as a way to start to learn how to mess around with the values of a simple starting geometry in threejs.
 I do not aim to do anything to advanced here because I have found that there is a lot to be aware of when it comes to just moving a single point in a geometry, as it is often not just a mater of changing the position of a single vertex and one might assume.
-In some cases I have to move a few points actually, and also I have found that I run into problems with lighting that will require adjusting values in the normal attribute of the buffer geometry instance as well.
+In some cases I have to move a few points actually, and also I have found that I run into problems with lighting that will require adjusting values in the [normal attribute](/2021/06/08/threejs-buffer-geometry-attributes-normals/) of the buffer geometry instance as well.

 <!-- more -->